Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science-of-the-mind.md

   - All learning depends on conditioning.
   - All conditioning depends on the processes of association/reinforcement.
 - Association/Reinforcement → Conditioning → Learning
-- All learning is either associative learning (classical conditioning) or reinforcement learning
+- All learning is either associative learning (classical conditioning) or reinforcement learning.
 - A rat is rewarded when it performs the relevant behavior, so the reward reinforces the behavior.
 - This strengthens the association between the reward and the behavior which makes the behavior more likely.
 The rat becomes conditioned to perform the behavior.
-- *Latent learning*: learning without any reinforcement/reward/feedback
+- *Latent learning*: learning without any reinforcement/reward/feedback.
 - It’s easier for animals to code spatial information in terms of places rather than in terms of particular sequences of movements.
 - E.g. When a rat’s food is moved vs when the rat is moved, it’s faster for the rat that moved to find its food than when the food was moved.
+Suggesting maps are built to be invariant, not individual focused.
-- *Representations*: stored information about the environment/object/person/thing
+- *Representations*: stored information about the environment/object/person/thing.
 - How are representations formed? used? transformed?
 - Behaviorism explains complex behaviors as a series of linked sequences of responses (like a chain).
 - However, another view is that complex behaviors arise from planning and are organized in a hierarchy (can break a behavior down into simpler behaviors).